mts404/GCD_course_project/README.md

 This is a README for the production of the output file for the Coursera Getting and Cleaning Data course project.
 The output file is SamsungDataAverages.txt.
-The run_activity.R file is the R script producing the output from the source data.
+The run_analysis.R file is the R script producing the output from the source data.
 The accompanying Codebook file provides more details on the output file.

 The source data is from:
 <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>

-SamsungDataAverages.txt is produced by running the run_activity.R script in the working directory where the above source data .zip has been extracted.
+SamsungDataAverages.txt is produced by running the run_analysis.R script in the working directory where the above source data .zip has been extracted.

 The zip source file contains measurement data, taken from 30 subjects doing various